tatmanblue/rust-aries-agent/tools/README.md

 All scripts are expected to be run from the tools folder.
 Any deviation from this standard is not supported.

 Most scripts expect you have all code and environment configured correctly.
-[See](../docs/USING.md) for more details.
+See the using [README](../docs/USING.md) for more details.

 ### Windows Command Scripts
 | file | purpose |